-- We gained an understanding of the design and implementation of the controls around the valuation process adopted by the Company. - We confirmed that the fair value of the Company's investment agreed to the audited net asset value of K2 as at 31 March 2017. - We held discussions with the auditor of K2 and considered the adequacy of their audit procedures over the valuation of the Portfolio, including the extent of their challenge of the key assumptions applied by the management of K2.
-These audit procedures included: - An assessment of the appropriateness of discount rates used; - Challenging the reasonableness of the valuation methodology and assumptions made by the Portfolio Company's external property valuer; - Evaluating the rationale for the probability and expected timing of recovery of receivables from contracted exits; and - Testing the mathematical accuracy of the discounted cash flow models by recomputing cash flow projections and other mathematical calculations.
+- We agreed the fair value of the Company's investment to the audited net asset value of K2 as at 31 March 2018.

+- We held discussions with the auditor

+of K2 and reviewed their 31 March

+2018 audit working papers in order

+to consider the adequacy of their

+audit procedures over the valuation

+of the Portfolio, including the extent

+of their challenge of the key

+assumptions applied by the Board of

+directors of K2 in valuing the

+Portfolio.